 7. Increased participation = increased success but complexity increases

 Strategy Execution is planned and managed better with group collaboration planning processes because the complexity of cross-functional processes and relationships CAN BE FACILITATED!
 People help support that which they help create and working out all the risks and complexity at the interfaces is key!
-Success comes with understanding the interdependencies and relationships between the functions and the work that must be executed in the system to deliver results.
+Understanding the interdependencies and relationships between the functions drives the success of work that demands execution first.